 2 months after Brylee died, someone approached us about a woman in the community who was pregnant looking for an adoptive family for her baby.
 At first I was hesitant, but after some consideration, I thought that maybe God took our baby to love so we could love this baby whose mother couldn’t love it.

-My husband was initially completely against it, but after a lot of pressure and begging on my part, he conceded.
+My husband was initially against it, but eventually he conceded.
 I told him it had to be God!

 Everything was a go to adopt the baby.
 We had met with the lawyers and we had befriended the mother.
 She loved us.
 We became good friends.